Waste arrangements during Covid-19

 Garden waste collections

-Composting is a good alternative, and residents can order discounted compost bins from £7.50 plus £6 delivery from Cumbria County Council.
+Composting is a good alternative, and you can order heavily discounted compost bins from Cumbria County Council.
 For more information about home composting and the discounted bins, visit Recycleforcumbria.org.
 The county council is also offering discounted food digesters, which turn your food waste into nutrition for your garden.
 Find out more here.

 Bulky waste collections

-Our bulky waste collections have resumed.
+Our bulky waste collections have resumed but waiting times may be affected by staffing levels during the pandemic.
 For further details, click here.